kraashen/kraashen.github.io/content/posts/2018-02-17-reverse-engineering-basics-with-radare-next-steps.md

 Here we can see that the main function is handling pretty much all that have been imported to the application.

+## Visual Graphs

+Radare has a visual mode ```VV```, which is a user-friendlier way of exploring the binary data.
+It uses ```HJKL``` keys for navigation in the data and code.
+If you have used Vim, you'll be comfortable with the key bindings.
+You can always exit back to command line using ```q``` key.
+To navigate between different visual views, use ```p/P``` keys to go to the next/previous view.
+In one view, you can also have an ASCII flowchart of the binary logic.

+[insert screenshot here combining the views]

 ## Disassembled code

 Time to dive into the original challenge!
 Lets seek to the main function and print its disassembled form.